Awards and Scholarships

 Faculty Honors Leo Levenson Award

 For excellence in teaching, the Leo Levenson Award is presented annually by the graduating class.
-Voting is restricted to seniors and the balloting normally tales place toward the end of the spring semester.
+Voting is restricted to the graduating class and the balloting normally tales place toward the end of the spring semester.
 A plaque listing each year’s honoree is at the entrance near the switchboard.